 Each fellow is based out of one of the clinics throughout the duration of the two-year fellowship to facilitate continuity with the family medicine residents and patients.
 Fellows carry caseloads primarily consisting of individual adult patients and families.
 Opportunities also exist for developing and leading group-based interventions.

-We also provide inpatient consults at the UMMC University Hospital and at the Mississippi Baptist Medical Center (MBMC).
+We also provide inpatient consults at the Mississippi Baptist Medical Center (MBMC).
 At MBMC, fellows provide behavioral health inpatient consultation-liaison services to two unreferred call Family Medicine inpatient teams in this 500-bed community hospital.
 These teams typically include two faculty physicians and six to eight physician residents.
 Inpatient consultation usually involves the provision of bedside assessments and recommendations, although some cases might require inpatient treatment by the fellow.
 Many of the patients treated in the inpatient setting are then followed up in one of our outpatient clinics, increasing the continuity of care.

 Regular supervision of the fellows' patient care is a crucial component of developing advanced clinical skills.
 Each fellow receives a minimum of one hour of individual "face-to-face" weekly clinical supervision by a licensed psychologist as well as unstructured clinical supervision as needed.